What is a Health Cash Plan?

 - Health screening: the policy may pay for an annual health screening.

-- Others: Surgical or hearing aids, redundancy payouts, mental health payouts, day surgery, recuperation grants, occupational therapy, diet advice, paternity grants, adoption grants, infertility grants.
+- Others: Surgical or hearing aids, redundancy payouts, day surgery, recuperation grants, occupational therapy, diet advice, paternity grants, adoption grants, infertility grants.
 Many providers also have helplines for a range of subjects.